Asa2468/DrumStruck/README.md

 ## Getting Started

-To experience DrumStruck, follow these steps:
+To experience Drum Struck, follow these steps:

 1. Clone the repository: `git clone https://github.com/Asa2468/DrumStruck.git`
 2. Open the `index.html` file in your preferred web browser.